 Taxes imposed on participating organization managers.
 In addition to imposing taxes on disqualified persons who receive excessive benefits, Section 4958(a)(2) "imposes a tax equal to 10 percent of the excess benefit on the participation of any organization manager who knowingly participated in the excess benefit transaction."
 For purposes of this provision, an "organization manager" generally includes "any officer, director, or trustee of such organization, or any individual having powers or responsibilities similar to those of officers, directors, or trustees of the organization, regardless of title."
 "Participation" includes both active participation, such as voting in favor of the transaction, and passive participation, such as silence or inaction.
-Finally, "knowing" requires that the organization manager (1) has knowledge that the fact of the transaction could cause the transaction to be an excess benefit transaction, (2) is aware of the law prohibiting excess benefit transactions, and (3) is aware that the transaction is an excess benefit transaction.
+Finally, "knowing" requires that the organization manager (1) has knowledge that the fact of the transaction could cause the transaction to be an excess benefit transaction, (2) is aware of the law prohibiting excess benefit transactions, and (3) is aware that the transaction is an excess benefit transaction or fails to make an attempt to ascertain whether the transaction is an excess benefit transaction.